dolfies/discord.py-self/README.rst

     py -3 -m pip install -U discord.py-self[voice]

-To install the development version, do the following:
+To install the development version, do the following (not recommended):

 .. code:: sh